firebase/firebase-cpp-sdk/release_build_files/readme.md

 standard `com.google.firebase:firebase-ads` dependency, Google Play services WILL be required in your specific case.

-AdMob and GMA initialization will only return `kInitResultFailedMissingDependency` when Google Play services is unavailable AND you are using `com.google.android.gms:play-services-ads-lite`.
+AdMob (deprecated) and GMA initialization will only return `kInitResultFailedMissingDependency` when Google Play services is unavailable AND you are using `com.google.android.gms:play-services-ads-lite`.

 ### Desktop project setup